 7. OTHER RELATED DOCUMENTS

-The Procedural Guidelines and Terms of Employment for the Office are available on request.
+The Procedural Guidelines are available on request.

 8. REVIEW

-8.1 These Terms of Reference shall be reviewed periodically by the Ombudsperson and the Management Committee.
-Any proposed revisions shall be forwarded to the Senate and the Student Representative Assembly.
+8.1 These Terms of Reference shall be reviewed periodically by the Ombudsperson and the Advisory Committee.
+Any proposed revisions shall be forwarded to the Senate, the Board of Governors, and the Student Representative Assembly.

 PROCEDURAL GUIDELINES FOR THE OMBUDS OFFICE

-1 Accessibility
+1. Accessibility

-The Ombudsperson shall make every effort to ensure that the Office is accessible to the entire University community and shall undertake, whenever possible, to inform the community of the existence of the Office and its function.
+The Ombudsperson shall make every effort to ensure that the Office is accessible to students and shall undertake, whenever possible, to inform the student community of the existence of the Office and its function.

 The Ombuds Office shall have flexible Office hours to ensure that the services of the Ombudsperson are available to the entire University community.